PlasmaPy/PlasmaPy-Demos/2022-OLUG/README.md

 # Running the Notebook

-Once the enviroment has opened, use the following tips to use it:
+Once the environment has opened, use the following tips to use it:

 ![image](https://user-images.githubusercontent.com/32618747/162499118-ecdbe48d-06ed-49c7-9c76-ed0a8cc32255.png)